Desborough

-Desborough is a town in Northamptonshire, England, lying in the Ise Valley between Market Harborough and Kettering.
+Desborough is a town in North Northamptonshire, England, lying in the Ise Valley between Market Harborough and Kettering.
 It was an industrial centre for weaving and shoe-making in the 19th century and had a long association with the Co-operative movement.
-Desborough today is a residential centre: new homes and industry are being developed to the north of the old town.

 History

 Desborough's origins lie in the Bronze Age of about 2000 BC.
 Urns from that period have been found in and around the town.

 Many archaeological finds from the Iron Age and the Anglo-Saxon period have also been made.
 Some, such as the 1st-century Desborough Mirror and the Anglo-Saxon Desborough Necklace, are now in the possession of the British Museum.

 Domesday Book (1086) refers to Desborough as a "place of judgement".
 The name itself is thought to have derived from 'Disburg', which meant a sacred and fortified place.
 In the High Street centrepiece of what is now the Market Square stands a pillar that is called locally the Town Cross, though it is a square column topped by a stone ball.
 It is thought to have served as a gateway pillar from Harrington Hall.

 From the 17th century, Desborough developed around the spinning and weaving industries.
 The town's factories used local wool and flax to produce fine cloth and linen until the mid-19th century.
 Silk weaving then developed in a Paddock Lane factory and shoe-making also gained importance.